Register for Free edWebinars Below

 Get a CE Certificate for this edWebinar Learn more

 Our inquiry series continues as we take a deep dive into building a diverse collection and nurturing a community of curious readers.
 As reader advisors, we know that young readers often relate to characters who share some of their own characteristics.
 The popularity of the realism genre encourages the publishing industry to pair representative characters with stories that feature headline-worthy drama.
 How can we build collections that celebrate not only diverse characters but also a diverse range of experiences for those characters to inhabit?
 And, how can we encourage readers to empathize with characters who may seem unfamiliar?
-In this edWebinar, join Michelle Luhtala for a lively discussion in honor of Teen Read Week 2019.
+In this edWebinar, watch Michelle Luhtala, Robert Hillhouse, and Kerrin Moeller in a lively discussion in honor of Teen Read Week 2019.

-This edWebinar will be of interest to K-12 librarians, teachers, and administrators.
-There will be time to have your questions answered at the end of the presentation.
+This recorded edWebinar will be of interest to K-12 librarians, teachers, and administrators.

 This is part 2 of the 3-part series: Lenses for Inquiry: Social and Emotional Learning, Representative Collections, and Digital Collections